toptensoftware/moe-js/readme.md

 The `compileFile` function loads a template from text file, compiles it using the `moe.compile` function and stores the result in an internal cache.

+`compileFile` first tries to load from a file exactly as specified by `filename`.
+If the file doesn't exist and the filename doesn't end with ".moe" then ".moe" is appended to the filename and tried again.

 ```Javascript
 function moe.compileFile(filename, options, callback)
 ```

-* `filename` - the file to compile.
-If the file doesn't have an extension ".moe" will be automatically appended.
+* `filename` - the file to compile
 * `options` - compile options (see below)
 * `callback` - function that will be called when the template has been compiled